k0fin/gardengnome/README.md

-# gardengnome - GNOME process memory cleartext password disclosure
+# gardengnome

-IMPORTANT: README.md is not complete.
-More information coming soon.
+GNOME process memory cleartext password disclosure

 ## about
   * gardengnome.py must be ran as root from the working directory of the script.